s4wny/Tag-dat-mp3/readme.md

 ================

 **What?**
-A command line tool for auto taging mp3 songs.
+A command line tool for auto taging ~~mp3~~ songs.

+*Update:* It should work on none mp3 files too.
+But I haven't tested that.